-A modern air system can best be achieved by pro-connectivity, pro-growth and pro-traveler policy.

-A modern air system can best be achieved by pro-connectivity, pro-growth and pro-traveler policy.
-This begins with fundamentally shifting the system’s financing to a user fee-based model—adjusting the Passenger Facility Charge (PFC) cap—an approach that will increase local control over infrastructure improvements, help increase air service and enhance the air passenger experience.
+Improving U.S. airport infrastructure begins with fundamentally shifting the system’s financing to a user fee-based model—adjusting the Passenger Facility Charge (PFC) cap—an approach that will increase local control over infrastructure improvements, help increase air service and enhance the air passenger experience.